When you decide to start a website, one of the first important decisions you’ll make relates to which web hosting service you’ll go for.

 - What Is Web Hosting?

-- What Is A Website Host, And Where Is A Website Hosted?
+- What Are Website Hosts, and Where Is a Website Hosted?

 - The Most Common Types Of Web Hosting Services